RBeneroff/Bok-Burger-Blog/README.md

 Visit Bok Burger List: https://bokburgerlist.herokuapp.com/ Github link: https://github.com/RBeneroff/Bok-Burger-Blog

-List to do:
-- edit show page to look better (type of meat)

 Created a burger  blog for a friend who prides himself on his Instagram burger pictures.
 This is a simple blog that allows  the Admin to log in and post, edit, update and delete burgers.
 The visitor can view the posts by restaurant name or by burger picture (two index pages).
 If you enjoy Bok's Burger List, you can choose to sign up and receive an email every time a new burger is rated.

 Things I'd like to add on: